m-lab/ndt-server/spec/ndt7-protocol.md

 Note that the JSON exchanged on the wire, or saved on disk, MAY possibly contain more `TCP_INFO` fields.
 Yet, only the fields described in this specification are REQUIRED to be returned by a compliant, `TCP_INFO` enabled implementation of ndt7.
-You SHOULD NOT rely on other fields.
+A client MAY use other fields, but the absence of those fields in a server response MUST NOT be a fatal client error.

 Also note that some kernels may not support all the above mentioned `TCP_INFO` variables.
 In such case, the unsupported variables SHOULD be set to zero.

 Moreover, note that all the variables presented above increase or otherwise change consistently during a test.
-Therefore, the last measurement sample is a suitable summary of what happened during a test.
+Therefore, the most recent measurement sample is a suitable summary of all prior measurements, and the last measurement received should be treated as the summary message for the test.

 Finally, note that JSON and JavaScript actually define integers as `int53` but existing implementations will likely round bigger (or smaller) numbers to the nearest `float64` value.
 A pedantic implementation MAY want to be overly defensive and make sure that it does not emit values that a `int53` cannot represent.
-If it decides to handle this OPTIONAL case, then the implementation MUST NOT emit a message that it has determined to be possibly ambiguous.

 ### Examples